 Candidates for the office of Councilmember shall file a financial disclosure statement with the State Public Disclosure Commission in accordance with State law.
-When appointed to fill a vacancy on the Council, the appointee shall file a financial disclosure statement with the Commission, covering the preceding 12-month period, within two weeks of being appointed.
+When appointed to fill a vacancy on the Council, the appointee shall file a financial disclosure statement with the Commission, covering the preceding 12-month period, at least two weeks prior to appointment.
 Councilmembers are required to file a financial disclosure statement with the Commission on an annual basis after January 1 and before April 15 of each year covering the previous calendar year.
 Councilmembers whose terms expire on December 31 shall file the statement for the year that ended on that December 31.
 Statements filed in any of the above cases will be available for public inspection.

-Failure to file or filing a false or incomplete financial disclosure statement, if done knowingly, is a Class 1 Misdemeanor.
+Failure to timely file a financial disclosure statement with the State Public Disclosure Commission in accordance with the requirements of State law, or filing a false or incomplete financial disclosure statement, if done knowingly, is a Class 1 Misdemeanor.
 There are also civil penalties for violations.